myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Inside some of those air pockets, pigs had survived.
 Some were alone.
 Some were in groups.
 Some looked like farm pigs.
 Some looked like wild pigs.
 Some looked as if they had become something between memory and mud.
 >
 > The first discovery did not come from a formal search.
 It came from a shout.
-Those who stayed above the surface shouted to those who dived below:
+Those who stayed above the surface shouted to those who dived below, "_BOII!
->
-> "_BOII!
 BOII!_"
 >
 > The divers disappeared into the thick surface of [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md).
 We waited.
 The ropes shook.
 The mud bubbled.
 Some came back coughing with nothing.
 Some came back crying after finding only empty air pockets.
 Then, from below, a reply came, "_[**OiOi!
 OiOi!**](../../02-the-creations.../waivfves-1/polygon-usdoioi-fts.md)_"
 >